 With over 17 years of experience working with individuals with ID/DD, Madoussou is an accomplished advocate.
-She is very passionate about equal access, human rights and assisted technology.
-Madoussou received her Bachelor of Science degree in Human Resource Management from Franklin University and a Master’s degree in Human Resource Management & International Business from Keller Graduate School of Management.
+She is very passionate about equal access, human rights and assistive technology.
+Madoussou received her Bachelor of Science degree in Human Resource Management from Franklin University and a Master’s degree in Human Resource Management & International Business from DeVry University's Keller Graduate School of Management.
 In addition, Madoussou is a certified Scrum Master.
 While adhering to her commitment to corporate sustainability, Madoussou uses her skills in the global market through integrated information technology and digital marketing solutions.
 Gaining new perspectives and collaborating with people with different background has afforded Madoussou the opportunity to spend portions of her life abroad.
-Madoussou is fluent in four additional languages; French, Fulani, Mandingo, and Susu.
+Madoussou is fluent in four additional languages: French, Fulani, Mandingo and Susu.
 In her free time, Madoussou loves reading, yoga, traveling the world with her husband, and socializing with friends and family.

 Samantha works as a Trust Examiner for the Ohio Department of Commerce, traveling to banks with trusts and non-depository trust companies throughout the state.
 With her legal background and passionate commitment to upholding standards, she works to ensure the banks are in compliance with fiduciary standards and sound banking practices.
 As a graduate of Kent State University, Samantha has a Bachelor of Arts in Justice Studies with a minor in Pre-Law Studies; she also obtained her law degree from Florida Coastal School of Law, and has been licensed to practice law in Ohio since 2013.
 While in law school she devoted time to her community, serving as a Governor of The Florida Bar Law Student Division of Governors and working as a coordinator of Citizenship Day in Jacksonville, Florida.
 Samantha believes in empowering individuals and the community they create, striving to build others up in and outside of work.
 Prior to working as a Trust Examiner, she gained valuable experience writing legal memoranda, researching complex legal issues involving the ADA, and working on projects to find positive solutions while working at Disability Rights Ohio.
 Her upbeat attitude, optimistic approach, diverse legal experience, and dedication to be involved constantly inspire Samantha to do more.
 Never one to avoid a challenge, she aims to step into difficult scenarios that can benefit from her skillset.